Yulia-25/hello-world/README.md

 Hi people

-My name is Julie but you can call me Juls
+My name is Julie but you can call me Juls.
+I am freshmann at this sphere.